 2. Review and discuss with management and the independent auditor the annual audited financial statements, and recommend to the Board whether the audited financial statements should be included in the Annual Report on Form 10-K the Company may be required to file and review and discuss the Company’s disclosure under “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in the Annual Report on Form 10-K;

 3. Review with the Chief Executive Officer and the Chief Financial Officer the Company’s disclosure controls and procedures and review periodically, but in no event less frequently than quarterly, management’s conclusions about the efficacy of such disclosure controls and procedures;

 4. Review and discuss with management and the independent auditor the Company’s earnings release and quarterly financial statements, including the results of the independent auditor’s reviews of the quarterly financial statements and financial information and earnings guidance provided to analysts and rating agencies, and the disclosure under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” prior to the filing of the Form 10-Q that the Company may be required to file;

-5. Review and discuss with management and the independent auditor: any material financial or non-financial arrangements of the Company which do not appear on the financial statements of the Company; and any transactions or courses of dealing with parties related to the Company, which transactions are significant in size or involve terms or other aspects that differ from those that would likely be negotiated with independent parties and which are relevant to an understanding of the Company’s financial statements;
+5. Review and discuss with management and the independent auditor: any material financial or non-financial arrangements of the Company which do not appear on the financial statements of the Company; and any transactions or courses of dealing with parties related to the Company, which transactions are significant in size or involve terms or other aspects that differ from those that would likely be negotiated with independent parties;

 6. Discuss with management and the independent auditor the effect of regulatory and accounting initiatives;